carmenalab/brain-python-interface/README.md

 brain-python-interface (a.k.a. bmi3d)
 ====================================
 **This the unstable python 3 branch.
-It may not yet do what you want it to do.**
+It may not yet do what you want it to do.
+Use the master branch for the heavily-tested (but out of date) python 2 version**

 This package contains Python code to run electrophysiology behavioral tasks, with emphasis on brain-machine interface (BMIs) tasks.
 This package differs